 Chianti with Old-World Dishes

-Having developed together over the centuries, the wines and recipes of Old World regions such as Tuscany, Italy, are a natural fit.
-A slow-cooked beef bolognese over pappardelle with a medium-bodied Chianti, for instance, is an excellent food and wine pairing.
+Having developed together over the centuries, the wines and recipes of Old-World regions such as Tuscany, Italy, are a natural fit.
 Some would say Chianti is as integral to Italian cooking as olive oil.
-It’s perfect with a plate of prosciutto and spaghetti pomodoro.
+It’s perfect with a plate of prosciutto and Spaghetti Pomodoro.

 Moscato d’Asti with Fruit Tarts